thomaschangsf/vamos/README.md

 # Build all binaries
 make build

-# Install binaries to your PATH (requires sudo)
+# Add binaries to your PATH (for current session)
-sudo make install
+export PATH="/Users/thomaschang/Documents/dev/git/thomaschangsf/vamos/bin:$PATH"

+# To make this permanent, add this line to your ~/.bashrc or ~/.zshrc:
+export PATH="/Users/thomaschang/Documents/dev/git/thomaschangsf/vamos/bin:$PATH"

 # Now you can run any tool from anywhere
 vamosGitWF story-start --id 123 --description "New feature"